-Social media has taken every bit of our lives.
+Social media has taken over every bit of our lives.
 And it is difficult to manage privacy and hide relationship status.
 But how are social media and relationships connected?
 From sharing personal pics to failed relationship information, everything is posted on social media.
 Therefore, it is no big surprise that this has impacted relationships if we see through the lens of social media platforms.

 It also depends on how social media is used.
 In addition, many polls, opinions, or ideas on different topics may often mislead us to make wrong decisions.
 This article explores how social media alter your relationships both positively and negatively.
 Scroll down for more information.

 Socializing and relationships are seen through a different lens in the age of social media, where we are hooked to updating and scrolling through pages.

 Social media has given us the privilege of meeting people from different walks of life, staying connected easily, and eliminating distance.
 It has not only changed how we look at communication but has also opened us to a variety of possibilities.
 It has become so convenient to form connections across the globe that ideas such as falling in love with someone do not seem far-fetched fantasies anymore.
 These digital connections have often led to internet dating and strong online friendships too.